Carlos Sainz Jr.: Formula Renault 3.5

 Sainz competing for DAMS during the 2014 Formula Renault 3.5 Series, at the Nürburgring.
 He took the fifth of seven victories during the 2014 season at the Nürburgring, en route to the championship title.

 Sainz raced in Formula Renault 3.5 for the first time in 2013.
 However, he missed several races in his first season most likely due to his commitment towards GP3.
-In Monaco, he finished 6th place, most probably due to a challenging start to his GP3 season.
+In Monaco, he finished sixth place, most probably due to a challenging start to his GP3 season.
 He then experienced a double retirement in Spa.
 He also missed the races in Moscow and Austria.
-However, he made a comeback in Hungary, securing a 7th-place finish in Race 1.
+However, he made a comeback in Hungary, securing a seventh-place finish in Race 1.
 In Race 2, he faced several issues and finished in 22nd place.
 In France, at the Circuit de Paul Ricard, he had another double retirement.
-In the last race weekend of the year in Catalunya, he retired in race 1 but managed to score 6th place.
+In the last race weekend of the year in Catalunya, he retired in race 1 but managed to score sixth place.

-In 2014, he switched teams to DAMS.
+In 2014, Sainz switched teams to DAMS.
 In the season opener at Monza, he finished 18th in the first race but won the second.
-He left Monza with 25 points, beating his previous seasons' score by 3 points.
-Another win at Aragon meant he doubled his score and in race 2, he finished in 4th.
-Another 4th place followed at the one race in Monaco.
-The weekend at Spa followed with another 2 wins.
+He left Monza with 25 points, beating his previous seasons' score by three points.
+Another win at Aragon meant he doubled his score and in race 2, he finished in fourth.
+Another fourth place followed at the one race in Monaco.
+The weekend at Spa followed with another two wins.
 Moscow followed.
-14th and 6th meant that he only took 8 points from a possible 50.
+14th and sixth meant that he only took eight points from a possible 50.
 At the Nürburgring GP Circuit, he won race 1 but in race 2, he retired.
 In Hungary, he was no match for Roberto Merhi who led by half a minute from the rest of the field in the wet.
-Another 6th place followed in race 2.
+Another sixth place followed in race 2.
 In France, he won and scored a total of 50 points to extend his championship lead over Merhi.